iamAnThaiTran/DictionaryApp/README.md

 # English Learning App (JavaFX)

 ## Overview
 This is a group project to develop an English Learning App using JavaFX.
-The app aims to provide users with an interactive platform for learning English, including features such as vocabulary building, grammar lessons, and language practice exercises.
+The app aims to provide users with an interactive platform for learning English, including features such as vocabulary building, language practice exercises, and educational games.

 ## Team Members